2021-22 Audit and Evaluation Committee Annual Report

-The OAG presented its annual Financial Audit Report for 2018–2019 with an unmodified opinion, finding no significant deficiencies in internal controls and requiring no significant financial statement adjustments.
+The OAG presented its annual Financial Audit Report for 2020–2021 and 2021-2022 with an unmodified opinion, finding no significant deficiencies in internal controls and requiring no significant financial statement adjustments.
 The major risk for this audit (and not limited only to the OIC) is related to the Phoenix system.
 The risk remains high but controls in place ensure that the risk is very limited.
-Based on the test sample, the OAG was very comfortable but noted the delays in the transfer of employee pay files which is a common challenge for departments in general.
-The 2020-21 Audit Plan of the OAG was presented by the OAG Principal at the Committee meeting on February 18, 2021 and the approach was approved.
+Based on the test samples, the OAG was very comfortable.
+The 2022-23 Audit Plan of the OAG was presented by the OAG Principal at the Committee meeting on February 2, 2022 and the approach was approved.
 The AEC confirmed to the OAG that there were no changes in management’s fraud prevention and detection responsibilities and that there was no knowledge of any fraud.

-Throughout the year, the DCFO briefed Committee members on the status of the current year budget (2020-21), and the preparation of the 2021–22 budget.
-The Committee meeting of November 26, 2020 received a comprehensive discussion of the results of the mid-year budget review and was satisfied with the review results.
+Throughout the year, the CFO and the DCFO briefed Committee members on the status of the current years budget (2020-21 and 2022-23), and the preparation of the budget allocation exercise.
+The Committee meeting of November 17, 2022 received a comprehensive discussion of the results of the mid-year budget review and was satisfied with the review results.

 The Committee reviewed various corporate accountability reports and provided advice to the Commissioner during the year.

-The Committee reviewed and commented on the following in 2020-21:
+The Committee reviewed and commented on the following during the reporting period:

 External Assurance Provider

-The Committee carried out objective assessments of evidence and data to provide an independent opinion or conclusions regarding the OIC’s operations, results, risks, stewardship and governance.
+The Committee carried out objective assessments regarding the OIC’s operations, results, risks, stewardship and governance.

 The Committee carried out its role during the year of satisfactorily providing advice and recommendations on matters for which the Commissioner, as the Deputy Head, serves as the Accounting Officer for the organization.